Mount Murray: History

 The hill was originally known as Ais Hólt, meaning Holt's Hill, and giving rise to derivations of the name: Ash hole (1703), Ashold (1734) and Ashole (1739).
 Several families of the latter name lived in the Castletown area in the 16th century.
 It was a Norse surname and is still found in Kildare and Wicklow, Ireland.

 Mount Murray Estate

 In the early part of the 18th Century the hill and surrounding area was acquired by a Dublin merchant, Richard McGwire, who applied to enclose an area of common land.
 The estate was subsequently sold, changing hands to various people during which time it was rented to Sir Wadsworth Busk before being acquired by Lord Henry Murray in 1793, following which it formed part of the Mount Murray Estate.
 Situated approximately 4 mi from Douglas, it was the home of the Murray family when the Rt Honourable Lord Henry Murray, the fourth son of the John Murray, 3rd Duke of Atholl was the Lieutenant Governor of the Isle of Man.
-Leo Young is a well known resident of the Mount Murray estate and is locally known for his conservatism.

 A stone which was inserted into the walls of the mansion recorded that: "This estate, by ye Hon.
 Worthy Governor Murray, was called Moor Hall."